avivis/cookie-rating-predictor/README.md

 Baking is all about ratios of ingredients.
 I was curious what makes a good chocolate chip cookie a good chocolate chip cookie, and let machine learning do the work!
 This model is trained on a dataset of allrecipes.com chocolate chip cookie recipies with ratings from 3-5 and the proportions of fat (oil, butter, etc.), sugar, brown sugar, eggs, vanilla extract, all purpose flour, baking soda, salt, and chocolate chips in the recipes.

-More information on the dataset, the training of the model, and the predictions can be found in the Jupyter Notebook file!
+More information on the dataset, the training of the model, and the predictions of the model can be found in the Jupyter Notebook file!